otvam/ethz_euler_matlab/README.md

     * You say: "I have a job and I want x CPU cores with y GB of RAM for z hours"
     * You submit your job and it goes in a waiting queue
     * When it is your turn, your job is being processed
-* EULER does not support GUI
+* EULER limitations
-    * No plots for MATLAB, Python, etc.
+    * Euler is not meant for interactive softwares
-    * No GUI for COMSOL, Maxwell, etc.
+    * Euler is not meant for GUIs (however X11 forwarding is possible)
-    * If you are an advanced user, GUI is possible with X11 forwarding
+    * Plots should be rendered directly to files

 ## Install software